Reopening spas and massage centers during Covid-19: What you need to know

 Stay in touch with your community and communicate with your peers regularly.
 Talk to them to know what they’re doing, what challenges they’re facing, how the customers are responding, and everything else that comes to your mind.
 Their insights will be helpful for you to prepare for and carry out the reopening efficiently.

 Reopening can be delayed but not skipped.
 That is why it is best for you to work on your strategy for getting back to business whenever you are ready.
-You can use this guide as a reference to start preparing for your reopening.
+You can use this Covid guide for your spa as a reference to start preparing for your reopening.
 Jump to this section directly to get started.

 How can we be of help if you have reopened already?